Dadido3/noita-mapcap/bin/stitch/README.md

   - `input string`
     The source path of the image tiles to be stitched.
 Defaults to "./..//..//output")
   - `entities`
-    The source path of the `entities.json` file.
+    The path to the `entities.json` file.
 This contains Noita specific entity data.
 Defaults to "./../../output/entities.json".
+  - `player-path`
+    The path to the player-path.json file.
+This contains the tracked path of the player.
+Defaults to "./../../output/player-path.json".
   - `output string`
     The path and filename of the resulting stitched image.
 Defaults to "output.png".
   - `xmax int`